WPAmbrose/small_web_projects/README.md

 web_shenanigans
 ===============

-Any and all one-page web projects, including HTML, CSS, and Javascript material
+Any and all one-page web projects, including HTML, CSS, Javascript, and other web technologies